We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 How many ISAs can I have?

-You can have as many ISAs as you like, as long as you meet the eligibility criteria for each type.
-However you can only pay into one Lifetime ISA in a single tax year (up to £4,000) and you can't pay more than your annual £20,000 ISA allowance overall.
+You can have as many Cash and Stocks and Shares ISAs as you like, as long as you meet the eligibility criteria for each type.

 Can I transfer money from one ISA to another?

-Some ISAs will allow transfers in and some won’t; it completely depends on the account and the provider.
-One important thing to note is that an ISA transfer is different from withdrawing from one account and depositing in another.
-If you withdraw and then deposit, your funds will lose their tax-free status.
+Some ISAs will allow transfers in, and some won’t.
+It completely depends on the account and the provider.
+One important thing to note is that an ISA transfer is different from withdrawing from one account and paying in to another.
+If you withdraw and then pay into a different ISA without using the ISA transfer service, your funds will lose their tax-free status.

 If you’re looking to transfer your savings into a Skipton ISA, take a look at our transfers page for more details.